Jeffresh/zookeeper/README.md

 The third stage brings new abilities for your software: it will be able to recognize the number of a specific habitat from the input and show the animals living there.

 Add all variables with images from the template to a variable with the type list.
 The order of variables matters: they must be in the order they're defined in the code.
 The list must contain all of them with no duplicates.

+In this final stage, your software will be ready for use by the zoo staff.
+Your program should understand the habitat numbers, show the animals, and be able to work infinitely.